Is Apple Rotting?

 Apple shares soared 49% in 2023, and jumped another 31% in 2024.
 That’s enormous growth.
 If you invested $1,000 at the end of 2022, those shares would have doubled by last New Year’s Eve.

 However, so far in 2025, while the NASDAQ overall is up about 17%.
-At the same time, Apple has spent most of this year attemptimng to maintain last year’s stock price.
+At the same time, Apple has inched up only 6%—only a third as fast as the average of other tech stocks.
+Consider similar performance for other consumer-facing tech concerns: Microsoft, +23%, anbd Google, +51%.
 Huh?
-How could this possibly make sense for a company that in July reported record quarterly benchmarks in several areas?
+How could this possibly make sense for a company that in July reported record quarterly benchmarks in several financial areas?

 Personally, I’m puzzled how the iPhone nystique has lasted this long.
-With the arrival of iPhone 17 this year, the company will have marketed more than 50 different models since the first launched in 2007.
+With the arrival of iPhone 17 this fall, the company will have marketed more than 50 different models since the first launched in 2007.
 The sales pitch for virtually every one of those “upgrades” has been identical: “the display is sharper, the camera is better—and just look at those cool new colors!”
 That’s it.
 This year was no different.
-Apple loyalists are, no doubt, a devoted bunch, but it seems inprobable that their fealty can last forever—unless meaningful improvements arrive.
+(Apple also used to tout its privacy settings…until it was discovered that users’ Siri conversations were being recorded by third parties—even when users hadn’t turned Siri on.
+The very quiet court settlment cost them nearly $100 million—and Apple doesn’t talk user privacy anymore.)

 So, let’s move beyond the dollars.